jrandetdev/42_CPP_Module_05/README.md

 All of them take only *only one parameter* in their constructor: the target of the form.
 For example "home" if you want to plant shrubberry at home.

 `execute(Bureaucrat const & executor) const` member function needs to be added to the base AForm class AND implement *a function* to execute the form's **action** in the concrete classes.
+(This is the function which will be in = 0 as in the instructions, it says that it must be implemented in the concrete classes)

 Checks in order to execute(Bureaucrat const & executor)
 - is the form signed? -> yes / no